mboroff/nsrc-flex-scheduler/README.md

-Login / account-creation / password-change site for the North Shore Radio Club Flex-Cadre group, built to run on a Raspberry Pi with Apache already installed.
+Login / account-creation / password-change site for the North Shore Radio Club Flex-Cadre group, built to run on a Raspberry Pi.

 ## What's included